 Red pizza is typically made with tomato sauce and white pizza is not.
 That is the simple answer.

-Start off by heating olive oil and garlic in a frying pan.
-Then you’re going to add a bit of milk to the mix.
+Start this recipe by heating olive oil and fresh garlic in a frying pan.
+When the garlic starts smelling amazing you're going to add a bit of milk to that mix.
 Then dump a bunch of spices in so that it is delicious.

 After you finish mixing the sauce, you simply added it to a pizza crust and then put on your normal pizza toppings.
 The type of pizza crust doesn't matter.